Skip to content

 Design rights protect the visual appearance of your products and their design elements.
 You can register your design rights to maximise and receive immediate intellectual property protection over your designs.
 This enables you to use your legal rights to challenge any competitor that attempts to copy, manufacture, or sell your designs without consent.

-You can choose to register part of your design or the entirety of it.
+You can choose to register part of your design or its entirety.
 Regardless, design rights can protect things such as:

 • colours;